 Bribe Backfire: A particularly amusing instance.
 When Ilana is forcing Ben to dig his own grave because she intends to kill him herself, he tries to weasel his way out of it by buying off Miles's help.
 Miles asks him why on earth he would need three million dollars from him when there are "a couple of jabronis named Nikki and Paulo (whom Miles knows about because of his ability to "talk to the dead") buried alive right over there with eight million dollars worth of diamonds sitting right on top of them".
 Sure enough, by the end of the episode he has the diamonds in hand.

 Brick Joke: Given the show's crazy attention to detail, a lot of seemingly one-off remarks and incidents tend to recur later on.
-Case in point: "Across the Sea", the third-to-last episode, picks up a thread that had been dangling from the first season, namely the skeletons in the cave.
+Case in point: "Across the Sea", the third-to-last episode, picks up a thread that had been dangling from the first season, namely "Adam and Eve", the skeletons in the cave.

 Similarly, the first scene of the pilot had a white tennis shoe dangling from one of the trees in the bamboo thicket Jack woke up.
 Given "Christian" was seen wearing the same shoes in the island, some fans were sure those shoes meant something.
 They're later mentioned in the Season 5 episode "316" when Jack says that he put the white tennis shoes on his father's corpse because he didn't consider the old man to be worth a nicer pair of shoes.
 Then in the Grand Finale they show up again on the island, still dangling from the tree after three years.